Today I am sharing some resources for homeschool and special needs that I have here on my site.

-On my Fine Motor Activities for Development page I also have links to all the fine motor posts I have shared.
-These include free printables, a link to developmental sequence of fine motor skills printable, activity ideas, and more.
+On my Fine Motor Activities for Development page, I also have links to all the fine motor posts I have shared.
+These include free printables, a link to a developmental sequence of fine motor skills printable, activity ideas, and more.

 And my How to Improve Handwriting Skills with Kids page has links to all the resources I have written on handwriting skills for both typical and children with special needs.